 Spread thinly (about eighth inch) on dehydrator

-trays covered with Excalibur Paraflexx® sheets, parchment paper, or the fruit leather inserts that go with your dehydrator.
+trays covered with nonstick sheets or the fruit leather inserts that go with your dehydrator.

-Dehydrate at 135° for eight hours until brittle.
+Dehydrate at 135°F (57°C) for approximately eight hours until brittle.

 two trays over so that the bottom side of the bark is now facing up.

-Yield: One 15 ounce can of pumpkin barks down to 1½ cups weighing four ounces.
+Yield: One 15-ounce can of pumpkin yields 1½ cups of dehydrated pumpkin pie bark weighing four ounces.

-Pumpkin Pie Bark dissolves in hot or cold water.
-If you want hot pie or pudding, stir the Bark with hot water until creamy.
-I use my candle stove to gently warm the water for pumpkin pie.
+Pumpkin pie bark dissolves in hot or cold water.
+If you want hot pudding, stir the bark with hot water until creamy.
+I use my candle stove to gently warm the water.

-For larger servings, combine with an equal quantity of water.
+For larger servings, combine bark with an equal quantity of water.

 Garnish with chopped walnuts or pecans if desired.